physk/home-assistant-mcp/README.md

 If AI successfully returns your entities and agent status, you're all set! ✅

 **Troubleshooting:** If connection fails:
-- Check that HA Cursor Agent is running
+- Check that HA Vibecode Agent is running
 - Ensure your AI editor was fully restarted
 - Verify configuration was pasted correctly